Ryan-VaST/Ryan-VaST/README.md

 - 👋 Hi, I’m @Ryan-VaST.
-I am a technical recruiter for Virginia Systems and Technologies Inc.
+I am the lead technical recruiter for Virginia Systems and Technologies Inc.
 - 👀 I’m looking for software developers/engineers that possess an array of knowledge and experience in full-stack development.
-- 🏆 VaST needs individuals who are self-motivated and eager to work intently to satisfy mission requirements.
+- 🏆 VaST needs individuals who are self-motivated and ready to get down and dirty in the code.
 - 📫 How to reach me ... carneal.ryan@vast-inc.com

 <!---